-Convenience fees, on the other hand, are charges levied for the privilege of paying for a product or service using an alternative payment channel, or a payment method that is not standard for the merchant.
-Movie theaters, for example, typically sell tickets face to face in the box office.
-However, if a movie theater gives customers the alternative option of paying by phone using a credit card, then that theater could charge a "convenience fee" for the privilege.
-So technically, you're not paying for the privilege of using your credit card, but for the privilege of using the pay-by-phone option.
+Convenience fees are charges levied for the privilege of paying for a product or service using an alternative payment channel, or a payment method that is not standard for the merchant.
+Movie theaters, for example, typically sell tickets face-to-face in the box office.
+However, if a movie theater gives customers the alternative option of paying by phone using a credit card, then that theater could charge a "convenience fee."
+So technically, you're not paying for using your credit card, but for the privilege of using the pay-by-phone option.

 Card issuers' policies vary

 When it comes to convenience fees, different card processing networks have different policies.

 According to Visa's policy, certain criteria must be met in order for a merchant to charge a convenience fee:

 - The payment must take place across an alternative payment channel.

 - Customers must be told about the fee in advance.

 - The fee must be a flat or fixed price rather than a percentage of the sale.

 - The fee must be included in the total transaction amount.

 - The fee must be applied to all means of payment that are accepted in that alternative payment channel.